-- With regard to Mr. Davis, the Board considered his extensive knowledge and understanding of the Company and its operations, as well as his more than 30 years of experience in technology management and consulting. - With regard to Mr. Derrickson, the Board considered his strong business and entrepreneurial background, especially his extensive technology management experience in diverse settings. - With regard to Mr. Lundeen, the Board considered his financial acumen, his strong background in business, finance and investment banking, and his vast and diverse board experience. - With regard to Mr. Matthews, the Board considered his strong business and entrepreneurial background, especially his extensive experience with investing in, and managing, technology firms. - With regard to Ms. Pechloff, the Board considered her financial acumen, her strong background in business, and her extensive and diverse board experience.

-• With regard to Mr. Wimberly, the Board considered his extensive experience in integrating and growing businesses, building strong, collaborative relationships with customers and driving innovation and leading change across complex organizations.
+- With regard to Mr. Bahl, the Board considered his extensive experience building top performing information, product and professional services companies across a range of industries. - With regard to Mr. Davis, the Board considered his extensive knowledge and understanding of the Company and its operations, as well as his more than 30 years of experience in technology management and consulting. - With regard to Mr. Derrickson, the Board considered his strong business and entrepreneurial background, especially his extensive technology management experience in diverse settings. - With regard to Mr. Lundeen, the Board considered his financial acumen, his strong background in business, finance and investment banking, and his vast and diverse board experience. - With regard to Mr. Matthews, the Board considered his strong business and entrepreneurial background, especially his extensive experience with investing in, and managing, technology firms. - With regard to Ms. Pechloff, the Board considered her financial acumen, her strong background in business, and her extensive and diverse board experience. - With regard to Mr. Wimberly, the Board considered his extensive experience in integrating and growing businesses, building strong, collaborative relationships with customers and driving innovation and leading change across complex organizations.